Dwedit/NoCopilotKey/README.md

  * Ctrl + L to move to the Location bar in a web browser
  * Ctrl + Home/End to move the cursor to the beginning or end of a document
  * Ctrl + P to print
+ * Ctrl + N for a new browser window
  * Ctrl + +/- and Ctrl + 0 to control zooming in a web browser
  * Ctrl + [ / ] to move between matching braces in a code editor

-#How it works
+# How it works

 Pressing the Copilot key acts as pressing keys in this order: Left Windows Key, Left Shift, then F23 (a key not normally found on keyboards).

 Releasing the Copilot key is a release of F23, Left Shift, then Left Windows Key in that order.

 The function `SetWindowsHookEx` allows a program to install a low-level keyboard hook.
 This allows a program to accept or reject key presses for the whole system.

 In addition to a keyboard hook accepting or rejecting key presses, the function `SendInput` can synthesize keys being pressed and released.

----

-##Detecting the three-key sequence vs someone using the normal keys:
+## Detecting the three-key sequence vs someone using the normal keys:

 The program uses simple rules to detect the Copilot key vs. normal use of the Left Windows and Left Shift keys.